 “Arts & Antiques Radio Show”: host Elizabeth Stewart interviews Women of Achievement honoree Helene Schneider, AWC-SB President Lisa Angle, and AWC-SB President Elect Carolyn Jabs.
 Originally aired on KZSB AM 1290 May 26-29.

 - Attend meetings.
 Our monthly meetings feature panelists and speakers who can take you to the next level as a communicator.
-Members attend program meetings for free, and special events such as our Holiday Party at a discount.
+Members attend program meetings for free, and special events such as our Women of Achievement Awards at a discount.

 - Submit your business for inclusion on Our Professional Services Directory to let other members know about your special areas of expertise